SantiTabbach/pkf/utilities/LOCAL_STORAGE_UTILITY.md

 /**
  * Creates a function to remove data from localStorage.
- * @param keys - The key(s) for the localStorage items to remove.
+ * @param keys - The localStorage key or keys to remove.
  * @param raiseException - Whether to throw an exception on error.
- * @returns A function that removes the data.
+ * @returns A function to remove the data.
  */
 export const createRemoveData = (
 	keys: LS_KEYS | LS_KEYS[],